AlexBailey/image-annotator/README.md

 4. **Managing Annotations**
    - Click an annotation in the sidebar to select it
-   - Expand an annotation to edit its details
+   - Expand an annotation to edit its details, such as name nad description
    - Use the "Undo" button to remove the last annotation
    - Click "Export JSON" to download all annotations